Azure-Samples/azure-intelligent-edge-patterns/Research/lva-ase-lpr-sample/README.md

 * Put this file in your src/cloud-to-device-console-app folder
     * Replace your __operations.json__ file with the contents in sampleoperations.json file in this folder

-## Download the sample video
-* Download the lprtestvideo.mkv file and put it in your local share.
-This is meant to simulate a RTSP stream.

 ## Update your .env file
 You will need to modify two values
 * CONTAINER_REGISTRY_USERNAME_myacr=containerregistry12345